tinymce/tinymce-docs/plugins/importcss.md

 ### `importcss_groups`

 This option enables group matching selectors into submenus in the `Formats` menu dropdown.
 You can use a `string`, `regexp` or a `function` to filter selectors.
 You can also omit the filter to get all non-matching ones into a specific group.
+You can also specify a group specific `selector_converter` so that formats for a specific group are produced by that converter.

 **Example of usage with string filter**